Back to all posts

 Beyond the basics, you can add features that make your folders more functional and impressive.
 Adding pockets or slits for business cards is a practical touch that adds to the cost.
 For a high-end feel, you might consider special touches like foil stamping or embossing.
 Each of these customizations adds to the price, so it’s important to balance your design vision with your budget.

-How Order Quantity Affects Your Budget
+How Order Size Impacts Your Cost

 When it comes to printing, ordering in larger quantities almost always saves you money per item.
 This is because the initial setup for a print job is a fixed cost.
 Whether you print 100 folders or 1,000, the printer still has to prepare the design and machinery.
 When you order more, that setup cost is spread across a larger number of folders, bringing the price of each one down.
 For instance, you might save over 40% per folder by ordering 500 instead of 100.